 Whereas most international locations publish patent’s purposes, Congress has lately modified the U.S. Patent Act to permit the Patent and Trademark Office to publish patent purposes.
 Effective November 29, 2000, the Patent and Trademark Workplace will publish patent purposes eighteen months after they're filed, except if the applicant certifies that overseas patent safety will not be sought in a country that requires publication of purposes eighteen months after the submission.
 The publication provision does not apply to purposes for design patents.

 If you need help with patents, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.